 Michelle loves creating projects in beautiful, evocative buildings, galleries, museums and in atypical spaces to fuse visual art and sound, dance with word, projection with architecture.
 One of Michelle’s site-specific curated projects won the Times Higher Education Award for Excellence and Innovation in the Arts 2015.
 Michelle was instrumental in bringing a large-scale, interactive, multidisciplinary Philharmonia Orchestra education project – The Universe of Sound – to Canterbury.
 This project went on to win the Royal Philharmonic Society Award for Audiences and Engagement 2012/13.
 Other achievements include the ‘Destination Canterbury Award’ (Kent Culture Awards 2011).

-Michelle is thrilled to be reading for a Masters of Studies in Literature and Arts at Oxford University, designed particularly for professionals, covering Visual Art, Literature, Architecture, Philosophy and History of Ideas in an interdisciplinary manner.
-She has also just been admitted Fellow of the Royal Society of Arts.
+Michelle is thrilled to be reading for a part-time Masters of Studies in Literature and Arts at Oxford University, based on interdisciplinarity between the Arts.

 Michelle is published by Universal Edition, Vienna and recorded by BIS RECORDS.
 She has just been appointed Director of Oxford Festival of the Arts.